Azure-Samples/azuresandbox/README.md

 * Configuration management
   * *Terraform*: For simplicity, these configurations store [State](https://www.terraform.io/language/state) in a local file named `terraform.tfstate`.
 For production use, state should be managed in a secure, encrypted [Backend](https://www.terraform.io/language/state/backends) such as [azurerm](https://www.terraform.io/language/settings/backends/azurerm).
-  * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Automanage Machine Configuration](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/overview).
-This configuration will be updated to the new implementation in a future releawe.
+  * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://learn.microsoft.com/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Automanage Machine Configuration](https://learn.microsoft.com/azure/governance/machine-configuration/overview).
+This configuration will be updated to the new implementation in a future release.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
     * There is a [known issue](https://github.com/dsccommunity/SqlServerDsc/issues/1816) with SQL Server 2022 on Windows Server 2022 which increases deployment time due to initial failures applying configurations.
   * *Linux*: This configuration uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
     * *azurerm_linux_virtual_machine.vm_jumpbox_linux*: ARM tags are currently used to pass some configuration data to cloud-init.
 This dependency on ARM tags could make the configuration more fragile if users manually manipulate ARM tags or they are overwritten by Azure Policy.
 * Identity, Access Management and Authentication.
   * *Authentication*: These configurations use a service principal to authenticate with Azure which requires a client secret to be shared.
 This is due to the requirement that sandbox users be limited to a *Contributor* Azure RBAC role assignment which is not authorized to do Azure RBAC role assignments.
-Production environments should consider using [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share secrets.
+Production environments should consider using [managed identities](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share secrets.
     * *SQL Server Authentication*: By default this configuration uses mixed mode authentication.
 Production deployments should use Windows integrated authentication as per best practices.
     * *Point-to-site VPN gateway authentication*: This configuration uses self-signed certificates for simplicity.
 Production environments should use certificates generated from a root certificate authority.
   * *Credentials*: For simplicity, these configurations use a single set of user defined credentials when an administrator account is required to provision or configure resources.
 In production environments these credentials would be different and follow the principal of least privilege for better security.
 Some user defined credentials may cause failures due to differences in how various resources implement restricted administrator user names and password complexity requirements.
   * *Active Directory Domain Services*: A pre-configured AD domain controller *azurerm_windows_virtual_machine.vm_adds* is provisioned.
-    * *High availability*: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
+    * *High availability*: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://learn.microsoft.com/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
-    * *Data integrity*: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data dr*ive with different cache settings.
+    * *Data integrity*: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://learn.microsoft.com/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data dr*ive with different cache settings.
 * Storage
-  * *Azure Storage*: For simplicity, this configuration uses the [Authorize with Shared Key](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) approach for [Authorizing access to data in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/authorize-data-access?toc=/azure/storage/blobs/toc.json).
-For production environments, consider using [shared access signatures](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview?toc=/azure/storage/blobs/toc.json) instead.
+  * *Azure Storage*: For simplicity, this configuration uses the [Authorize with Shared Key](https://learn.microsoft.com/rest/api/storageservices/authorize-with-shared-key) approach for [Authorizing access to data in Azure Storage](https://learn.microsoft.com/azure/storage/common/authorize-data-access?toc=/azure/storage/blobs/toc.json).
+For production environments, consider using [shared access signatures](https://learn.microsoft.com/azure/storage/common/storage-sas-overview?toc=/azure/storage/blobs/toc.json) instead.
   * *Standard SSD vs. Premium SSD*: By default, this configuration uses Standard SSD for SQL Server data and log disks instead of Premium SSD for reduced cost.
 Production deployments should use Premium SSD as per best practices.
 * Networking
-  * *azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"]*: This subnet is protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain), however the network security rules permit ingress and egress from the Virtual Network on all ports to allow for flexibility in the configurations.
-Production implementations of this subnet should follow the guidance in [How to configure a firewall for Active Directory domains and trusts](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts).
+  * *azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"]*: This subnet is protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://learn.microsoft.com/azure/architecture/reference-architectures/identity/adds-extend-domain), however the network security rules permit ingress and egress from the Virtual Network on all ports to allow for flexibility in the configurations.
+Production implementations of this subnet should follow the guidance in [How to configure a firewall for Active Directory domains and trusts](https://learn.microsoft.com/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts).
   * *azurerm_private_dns_zone_virtual_network_link.private_dns_zone_virtual_network_links_vnet_app_01[*] and azurerm_private_dns_zone_virtual_network_link.private_dns_zone_virtual_network_links_vnet_shared_01[*]*: Ideally private dns zones should only need to be linked to the shared services virtual network, however some provisioning processes (e.g. Azure Database for MySQL), require them to be linked to the same virtual network where the service is being provisioned.
 For this reason all private DNS zones are linked to all virtual networks.